hubmapconsortium/ingest-validation-tools/docs/antibodies/README.md

 ### `rrr_id`
-The rrr_id is a unique antibody identifier that comes from the Antibody Registry (https://antibodyregistry.org).
+The rr_id is a unique antibody identifier that comes from the Antibody Registry (https://antibodyregistry.org).
 Example: `AB_10002075`.

 | constraint | value |
 | --- | --- |